-On a more local scale, mineralizations are often found in headwater areas that serve as sources for rural and urban water supply, or in desert areas where water required for extraction and processing has to be diverted from elsewhere and other uses.
-With open pit technologies the local and regional landscape transformations associated with mining become all the more significant.
-Though an extreme case, the surface area of Minera Yanacocha's open pit gold mine in the department of Cajamarca, Peru, exceeds that of the departmental capital city and is visible from outer space (Bury, 2005).
-Meanwhile, modern mines require immense quantities of energy in order to operate and mine development is often accompanied with construction of dams and hydroelectric plants, or the extension of natural gas based energy networks - all introducing further competition over land, water and energy resources between mines and other users.
+Yanacocha's open pit gold mine in the department of Cajamarca, Peru, exceeds that of the departmental capital city and is visible from outer space (Bury, 2005).
+Meanwhile, modern mines require immense quantities of energy in order to operate and mine development is often accompanied by the construction of dams and hydroelectric plants, or the extension of natural gas based energy networks, all introducing further competition over land, water and energy resources between mines and other users.

 These and other environmental impacts have led to green accounting initiatives that seek to give a fuller calculation of the final economic benefits of mining.
-Thus in Chile, one of the banner countries for the "mining leads to development" argument, conventional accounting measures suggest that mining contributed between 7 and 9 percent of the country's GDP during the first half of the 1990s.
-However, environmental economists from the University of Chile and Chile's National Commission for the Environment concluded that traditional accounting methods "overestimated the economic income generated by the Chilean mining sector...by 20-40 percent" (Figueroa et al, 2007: 215), even when only factoring in the costs of resource depletion.
+Thus in Chile, one of the banner countries for the 'mining leads to development' argument, conventional accounting measures suggest that mining contributed between 7 and 9 per cent of the country's GDP during the first half of the 1990s.
+However, environmental economists from the University of Chile and Chile's National Commission for the Environment concluded that such accounting methods 'overestimated the economic income generated by the Chilean mining sector. . . by 20-40 per cent' (Figueroa et al., 2002: 215), even when only factoring in the costs of resource depletion.
 Had additional environmental and health effects of mining, such as air or water pollution, also been included then the overestimation would have been greater still.